 As your motorbike or car ushers you right to the entrance of the place, you know that you are entering into a dimension that can give you a special sight of the surrounding mountain range and the fast developing city in the country.

-There is a small station (or ticketing point) where you need to pay an entrance fee (P100 as of this writing 2015).
+There is a small station (or ticketing point) where you need to pay an entrance fee (P100 plus).
 This is the very area where you can park and have to walk up a little bit to get to the main gate of the walls.

 Outside those walls is where the drivers chat, relax or take a nap while waiting for passengers or their customer who asked to be waited and returned down below this mountain.